 The other Rockrose plants are native to the Mediterranean and are in the genus Cistus.
 Their scientific names will start with “Cistus“, not “Pavonia“.
 Something to look out for when shopping at the nursery!

-While I’ve most commonly heard it referred to as Rock Rose, this plant also goes by Wright Pavonia and Texas Swamp Mallow.
+While I’ve most commonly heard it referred to as Rock Rose, this Texas Hill Country native also goes by Wright Pavonia and Texas Swamp Mallow.
 Pavonia lasiopetala is part of the Mallow family, which gives it this common name.

 How to Grow Rock Rose

-Rockrose is not a very fussy plant and does well in most soils.
+Rockrose is not a very fussy plant and does well in a variety of soils including poor soil.
 You can even try growing it in a big pot!
 Check out my rock rose growing in a part sun area on my backyard patio below.

 Watering Rock Rose

 Keep rock rose watered once a week until its roots are established, and make sure it is in well drained soil.
-Rock rose likes soil on the drier side, so don’t overwater it while you are getting it established.
+This plant likes soil on the drier side, so don’t overwater it while you are getting it established.
 After a couple months, it will need next to no supplemental water.